Josen Shakuhachi

 shakuhachi musical instrument komuso tengai hat shakuhachi notation shakuhachi guides shakuhachi lessons

-Fundamentally, we can define shakuhachi as “end blown”, “rim-blown” or “vertical flutes” from Japan, with five finger-holes tuned to the minor pentatonic scale.
-To make them, craftspeople most often use bamboo, however, they’ve utilized many other materials, stretching all the way back to the ancestral instruments from China.
+Fundamentally, we can define shakuhachi in English as oblique or vertically held flutes from Japan with five finger-holes tuned to the minor pentatonic scale.
+To make them, craftspeople most often use bamboo, however, they’ve utilized many other materials stretching all the way back to the ancestral instruments from China.

-Additionally, shakuhachi are the only melodic musical instruments associated with Buddhism via their near exclusive use by the Samurai-turned-Komuso monks of Edo period of Japan.
+Additionally, shakuhachi are the only melodic musical instruments associated with Buddhism via their near exclusive use by the Samurai-turned-Komuso monks during the Edo period.
 Of course, there are other things which set them apart; their essence as flutes or musical instruments.
-Next, I’m going to share with you what makes a shakuhachi, a shakuhachi.
+Next, I’m going to share with you what makes a shakuhachi a shakuhachi.

 Their essence

-Undoubtedly, we can hear that shakuhachi are sonically flexible flutes, in the right hands.
-Yet, they’re minimalistic by design (not to be conflated with simplistic, of course).
-Suffice to say, unlike a silver flute with its many keys, the shakuhachi didn’t evolve to allow us to play many notes with the greatest of ease.
-Additionally, they aren’t designed to make sounds for us as easily as possible either.
+Undoubtedly, we can hear that shakuhachi are sonically flexible flutes in the right hands.
+Yet, they’re minimalistic by design but not simplistic, of course.
+Suffice to say, unlike a silver flute with its many keys or a xiao with its 8 finger holes, the shakuhachi didn’t evolve to allow us to play many notes with the greatest of ease.
+Similarly, they aren’t designed to make sounds for us as easily as possible either.

 Shakuhachi diagram: A - utaguchi 歌口 'song mouth' or blowing edge and chin rest area.
 Finger-holes: 一 ichi 1, 二 ni 2, 三 san 3, 四 shi/yon 4, 五 go 5th thumb hole on back.
 B - the first node.
 C - root end and bottom opening which voices Ro ロ or the fundamental/tonic/key, i.e., the lowest/deepest note of the shakuhachi.